Salient Issue

 Every human being has a right to a clean, healthy and sustainable environment.
 This was confirmed by the General Assembly of the United Nations on 26 July 2022.
 Climate protection has also been recognised as a human right by several courts, including the German Constitutional Court (2021).

-However, it is still very rare for victims of climate change – or weak government or corporate action on climate change – to gain remediation5.
+In 2024, the European Court of Human Rights ruled that insufficient action to counter climate change is a violation of human rights.
+However, it is still very rare for victims of climate change – or of weak government or corporate action on climate change – to gain remediation3.

-Small-scale farming households are among those who contribute the least to climate change, yet suffer the greatest impacts.
-Agricultural productivity has already suffered from climate change, which is spurring drought, desertification, and wildfires on the one hand and heavy rains, floods, and erosion on the other6
+Small-scale farming households are among those who contribute the least to climate change, and yet they suffer the greatest impacts.
+Agricultural productivity already suffers from climate change, which is spurring drought, desertification, and wildfires on the one hand and heavy rains, floods, and erosion on the other.

 The adverse impacts of climate change are ecological, social and economic.
 For millions of farmers, the ecological changes make growing seasons shorter and more unpredictable.
-This endangers the nutrition, health, education, standard of living and social standing of farmers, their families, and their communities.
-It also dramatically affects the global supply chains of food.
+This endangers the standard of living, nutrition, health, education and social standing of farmers, their families, and their communities.
+It also dramatically affects the global supply chains of food, putting global food security at risk.

 Overall, Fairtrade producers flag climate change as the biggest risk they face.

 Fairtrade Premium and climate change adaptation projects funded by public donors or companies also support adaptation measures by farmers, workers and their communities.
-The Fairtrade Carbon Credit projects bring additional climate funding from downstream business partners.
-These projects always establish a grievance mechanism, in order that any disputes can be solved early and lessons can be learnt from any grievances.
+A good example is training farmers to the use of Good Agricultural Practices (GAPs), which aid adaptation to harsher weather conditions.
+On a similar note, the Sankofa project promotes the use of agroforestry methods, which both increase crop diversification, soil health and household income.
+The Fairtrade Carbon Credit projects bring additional climate funding from downstream business partners and aim to reduce further climate damage.
+These projects always establish a grievance mechanism, in order that any disputes can be solved early, and lessons can be learnt from any grievances.

 icon-climate-blue2-banner.png